samueleaton/cubbie/README.md

 });
 ```

-This is an immutable operation and the newly modified state object will be added as the new state to the state history.
+This is an immutable operation and the newly modified state object will be added as the most recent member of the state history family.

-You are essentially modifying a new state object that will become the new state—you are not modifying the "current state".
+You are modifying a new state object that *will become* the new state—*you are not modifying the "current state"*.

 Example